chinamike65/hugo-tuolesi/content/book4/book4en.md

 At this time, you will find that there are more thoughts in your mind than when you don’t practice meditation.
 In fact, it’s not that there are more thoughts, but because you haven’t practiced meditation, your mind hasn’t calmed down, and you don’t know that your mind will produce so many different thoughts.

-##### 2. Capturing the Mind
+##### 2. Resting the Mind Longer

-When the mind reacts to an external object, it can bring the mind back, which is the Capturing the Mind.
+When the mind reacts to an external object, it can bring the mind back, which is the Resting the Mind Longer.
 This stage mainly relies on the "thinking power" of the six powers.

 Cultivation, after meditating for a period of time, the mind will stay in the place of concentration for a little longer, and it will not be so scattered.